 - Add the garlic, tomato paste, red pepper paste and sugar.
 Fry, stirring constantly, until aromas fill your kitchen and the tomato and pepper pastes have been cooked through and mixed well with the other ingredients, 1-2 minutes.
 Add the lentils and give it all a good stir.

 - Add the water and season to taste with salt and pepper.
 The amount of water is for a fairly thin Turkish-style soup.
-Reduce the amount to 1 ltrs for a thicker version.
+Reduce the amount to 1 l/4 cups for a thicker version.
 Bring to a boil, pop on a lid and turn the heat down to low.
 Leave to simmer until the lentils are cooked through and starting to fall apart, around 15 minutes.

 - Whizz with a stick blender (or regular blender, making sure not to overfill it).
 Leave off the heat for a few minutes.